The following documents are available for download. Once purchased, they will be available in the 'My Account' section.

 Now in its 20th year this quarterly publication contains all the latest news, market updates, sector capacity overviews, a timely analysis of supply growth and port and cruise company developments.
 The annual subscription price includes 4 quarterly editions containing all the latest market data as well as a cruise or destination special reports(available separately from £115 each)

-The current edition includes the a special report on Norway and Iceland, a source market report on North and South America and a destination market report on Asia Pacific and the Indian Ocean
+The third quarter edition in 2014, for instance, included the a special report on Norway and Iceland, a source market report on North and South America and a destination market report on Asia Pacific and the Indian Ocean

 Norway and Iceland Regional Cruise Market Report 2014